nothinglabs/openmelt2/readme.md

 The width of the LED beacon grows and shrinks proportionate to the throttle.
 It roughly indicates what portion of each rotation the robot is powered for.

-If the robot is not tracking perfectly - minor adjustments may be made using your RC radio left/right trim (the math is done in a way that adjustments should stay stable even as rotation speed changes).
+If the robot is not tracking perfectly - minor adjustments may be made using your RC radio left/right trim.
+The math is done in a way so that trim adjustments should stay stable even as rotation speed changes.

 ### Low Battery Warning
-If low voltage is detected - the LED beacon will have a shimmering effect.
+If low voltage is detected - the LED beacon will display a shimmering / pulsing effect.
 See [melty_config.h](openmelt/melty_config.h) for battery monitor settings.

 ### Max RPM Report
 While spun-down - push the control stick forward for ~1 second.
-This will cause the robot to flash out the highest RPM observed (since last boot-up) in multiples of 100.
+This will cause the robot to flash out the highest RPM observed in multiples of 100.
 For example 23 flashes = 2300rpm.

 Entering / exiting config mode will cause this number to be reset to 0.

 ## Troubleshooting
 When throttle is at 0% - Open Melt will log out diagnostics data (RC data, accelerometer status, configuration parameters, etc.) via serial USB.
+This may be viewed by using Arduino's "Serial Monitor" (115kbps).

-Please note - connecting the Arduino to USB may put it in an unexpected state - **which could cause the motor(s) to spin up**.
+Note: Connecting the Arduino to USB may put it in an unexpected state - **which could cause the motor(s) to spin up**.
 Only connect your Arduino to USB if the battery powering the motor is disconnected.

+***

 #### For info on Open Melt version 1 (obsolete!) - [see here](https://github.com/nothinglabs/openmelt).